How to Prepare for Workers’ Comp Audits in 4 Steps [+Checklist]

 - Employee discounts on goods and services

-Make sure to identify these to the auditor, so they are not inadvertently included in your total payroll.
+Ensure you identify these to the auditor so that they are not inadvertently included in your total payroll.

 Most states set an annual wage for sole proprietors and partners that is different from their regular salaries.
 Somewhat similarly, corporate officers who opt-in on workers’ comp receive a weekly salary that falls somewhere between a maximum and minimum salary determined by the state.
 LLC members get one or the other, depending on the state’s workers’ compensation rules.

 You might be tempted to skip this step, but detailed job descriptions can be a big help in a workers’ comp audit.
 Accurate job descriptions help your auditor determine the appropriate governing class code for your business.
-That class code has a corresponding base rate that is used in a formula to determine your costs.
-Using the wrong class code could mean you’re paying the wrong premium.
+That class code has a corresponding base rate that is used in a formula to determine your costs, and using the wrong class code could mean you’re paying the wrong premium.

 Ultimately, your workers’ comp bill should look like this: